github/docs/content/code-security/getting-started/github-security-features.md

 ## Available with {% data variables.product.prodname_GH_advanced_security %}

+{% ifversion fpt %}
+The following {% data variables.product.prodname_GH_advanced_security %} features are available and free of charge for public repositories on {% data variables.product.prodname_dotcom_the_website %}.
+Organizations that use {% data variables.product.prodname_ghe_cloud %} with a license for {% data variables.product.prodname_GH_advanced_security %} can use the full set of features in any of their repositories.
+For a list of the features available with {% data variables.product.prodname_ghe_cloud %}, see the [{% data variables.product.prodname_ghe_cloud %} documentation](/enterprise-cloud@latest/code-security/getting-started/github-security-features#available-with-github-advanced-security).

+{% elsif ghec %}
+Many {% data variables.product.prodname_GH_advanced_security %} features are available and free of charge for public repositories on {% data variables.product.prodname_dotcom_the_website %}.
+Organizations within an enterprise that has a {% data variables.product.prodname_GH_advanced_security %} license can use all the following features on their repositories. {% data reusables.advanced-security.more-info-ghas %}

+{% elsif ghes %}
+{% data variables.product.prodname_GH_advanced_security %} features are available for enterprises with a license for {% data variables.product.prodname_GH_advanced_security %}.
+The features are restricted to repositories owned by an organization. {% data reusables.advanced-security.more-info-ghas %}

+{% elsif ghae %}
+{% data variables.product.prodname_GH_advanced_security %} features are available for repositories owned by an organization. {% data reusables.advanced-security.more-info-ghas %}
-{% data reusables.advanced-security.ghas-availability %}
+{% endif %}

 ### {% data variables.product.prodname_code_scanning_capc %}

 Automatically detect security vulnerabilities and coding errors in new or modified code.
 Potential problems are highlighted, with detailed information, allowing you to fix the code before it's merged into your default branch.
 For more information, see "[About code scanning](/github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning)."

+{% ifversion fpt or ghec %}
-### {% data variables.product.prodname_secret_scanning_caps %}
+### {% data variables.product.prodname_secret_scanning_partner_caps %}

-Automatically detect tokens or credentials that have been checked into a repository. {% ifversion fpt or ghec %}{% data variables.product.prodname_secret_scanning_caps %} finds leaked secrets across all public repositories and informs the relevant service provider that the secret may be compromised.
-For details of the supported secrets and service providers, see "[{% data variables.product.prodname_secret_scanning_caps %} partners](/code-security/secret-scanning/secret-scanning-partners)."{% endif %}
+Automatically detect leaked secrets across all public repositories. {% data variables.product.company_short %} informs the relevant service provider that the secret may be compromised.
+For details of the supported secrets and service providers, see "[{% data variables.product.prodname_secret_scanning_caps %} patterns](/code-security/secret-scanning/secret-scanning-patterns)."
+{% endif %}

+{% ifversion not fpt %}
+### {% data variables.product.prodname_secret_scanning_GHAS_caps %}

-{%- ifversion ghec or ghes or ghae %}
+{% ifversion ghec %}
+Available only with a license for {% data variables.product.prodname_GH_advanced_security %}.
+{% endif %}

-{% ifversion ghec %}In private repositories, you can view {% elsif ghes or ghae %}You can view {% endif %}any secrets that {% data variables.product.company_short %} has found in your code.
-You should treat tokens or credentials that have been checked into the repository as compromised.{% endif %} For more information, see "[About secret scanning](/github/administering-a-repository/about-secret-scanning)."
+Automatically detect tokens or credentials that have been checked into a repository.
+You can view alerts for any secrets that {% data variables.product.company_short %} finds in your code, so that you know which tokens or credentials to treat as compromised.
+For more information, see "[About secret scanning](/code-security/secret-scanning/about-secret-scanning#about-secret-scanning-for-advanced-security)."
+{% endif %}

 {% ifversion fpt or ghes > 3.1 or ghae-issue-4864 or ghec %}
 ### Dependency review